Bioarchaeology: Modern sex determination methods

 Recent developments in bioarchaeological methods have introduced more accurate and standardized techniques for sex estimation, especially when skeletal preservation is poor.
 Metric analyses of pelvic morphology using tools such as the Diagnose Sexuelle Probabiliste (DSP) method have achieved over 95% accuracy in adult individuals when analyzing the os coxae, using discriminant functions based on population-specific reference data.
 Geometric morphometric analyses of cranial and pelvic landmarks, particularly when paired with statistical classifiers or machine learning algorithms, have also shown high success rates in identifying sex across both forensic and archaeological samples.
 Molecular techniques have also become integrated into bioarchaeological practice.
 Ancient DNA (aDNA) shotgun sequencing enables near-perfect sex determination by quantifying X- and Y-chromosome reads, proving especially valuable when osteological indicators are absent or ambiguous.
-Where DNA preservation is insufficient, dental proteomics as detecting amelogenin peptides in tooth enamel provides a minimally destructive and highly reliable alternative for sex estimation.
+Where DNA preservation is insufficient, dental proteomics as detected amelogenin peptides in tooth enamel provide a minimally destructive and highly reliable alternative for sex estimation.